lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Hop Limit field

-The field behavior differs Note that the value pattern for this field is different for Uplink and Downlink.
+The field behavior for this field is different for Uplink and Downlink.
 In Uplink, since there is no IP forwarding between the Dev and the SCHC C/D, the value is relatively constant.
 On the other hand, the Downlink value depends of Internet routing and may change more frequently.
-One neat way of processing this field is to use the Direction Indicator (DI) to distinguish between directions:
+One neat way of processing this field is to use the Direction Indicator (DI) to distinguish both directions:

 * in the Uplink, elide the field: the TV in the Field Descriptor is set to the known constant value, the MO is set to "equal" and the CDA is set to "not-sent".